akashbettad1/holidayservice/README.md

 mvn clean package
 3. Run the application:
 java -jar target/holiday-service-0.0.1-SNAPSHOT.jar
-4. Access the application:
-o	The application will be available at http://localhost:8080.
+4. Access the application: The application will be available at http://localhost:8080.

 **Running with Docker**
 1. Build the Docker image: